 Where,

-Let’s convert the date to string format.
+Let’s convert the date to a string format.

 SELECT CAST(current_date AS TEXT);